Checkout SDK

 enabled: boolean

-/** New total contribution for this specific toggle after the change */
+/** New total credits amount after the change */

 /** New total payment amount after the change */